Zoom (software): Usage

+During the 2024 US Presidential elections, the Democrats used Zoom to host mega-rallies to raise funds for Kamala Harris’ campaign.
+Zoom rallies attracted large numbers of viewers and raised millions of dollars.
+In one instance, a Zoom rally was disrupted when attendees exceeded the 100,000 cap for the Zoom corporate account and Zoom employees raised the group’s cap to 200,000 so the call could continue with such a large number of attendees.

 Reception

 Zoom has been criticized for "security lapses and poor design choices" that have resulted in heightened scrutiny of its software.
 Many of Zoom's issues "surround deliberate features designed to reduce friction in meetings", which Citizen Lab found to "also, by design, reduce privacy or security".
 In March 2020, New York State Attorney General Letitia James launched an inquiry into Zoom's privacy and security practices.
 The inquiry was closed on May 7, 2020, with Zoom not admitting wrongdoing, but agreeing to take added security measures.
-In April 2020, CEO Yuan apologized for the security issues, stating that some of the issues were a result of Zoom's having been designed for "large institutions with full IT support."
+In April 2020, CEO Yuan apologized for the security issues, stating that some of the issues were a result of Zoom's having been designed for "large institutions with full IT support".
 He noted that in December 2019, Zoom had a maximum of 10 million daily meeting participants, and in March 2020 the software had more than 200 million daily meeting participants, bringing the company increased challenges.
 Zoom agreed to focus on data privacy and issue a transparency report.
 In April 2020, the company released Zoom version 5.0, which addressed a number of the security and privacy concerns.
 It includes passwords by default, improved encryption, and a new security icon for meetings.
 In September 2020, Zoom added support for two-factor authentication to its desktop and mobile apps; the security feature was previously Web-only.

 As of April 2020, businesses, schools, and government entities who have restricted or prohibited the use of Zoom on their networks include Google, Siemens, the Australian Defence Force, the German Ministry of Foreign Affairs, the Indian Ministry of Home Affairs, SpaceX, and the New York City Department of Education.
 In May 2020, the New York City Department of Education lifted their ban on Zoom after the company addressed security and privacy concerns.

-By September 2020, Zoom had 370,200 institutional customers with more than 10 employees, up about 458 percent from the same quarter to the year before.
-The company's revenue rose 355 percent to $663.5 million, topping analysts' average estimate of $500.5 million.
-They were able to raise their annual revenue forecast by more than 30 percent after many of their free users converted to paid subscriptions.

-During the pandemic, Zoom's profit increased by 4,000%, and the company did not pay any income tax, according to a report by the Institute on Taxation and Economic Policy.